Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 Defines the path to a private RSA signing key that can be used to insert a signature of audit records, adjacent to the record.
-The corresponding public key should be stored offline, and can be used the validate audit entries in the future.
-If this value is undefined, no signature will be generated.
+The corresponding public key should be stored offline, and can be used to validate audit entries in the future.
+If this value is undefined, no signature is generated.

 ## Granular Tracing